- Written by Dr.Mehmet Demircioglu

 If you take a sedative before or during the procedure, do not assume you can drive afterward.
 Even if you feel awake, reaction time, attention, balance, and judgment may be affected.
 A hair transplant day is already tiring, and the combination of local anesthesia, stress, a long procedure, and medication can make self-driving a poor decision.

 If you are asking whether you can drive after a hair transplant, the sedative question changes the answer.
 Driving may already be discouraged after a long procedure.
-It becomes even less appropriate when anti-anxiety medicine, sleeping medicine, or stronger pain medicine is involved.
+It becomes even less appropriate when anti-anxiety medicine, sleep medicine, or stronger pain medicine is involved.

 How can I make the day manageable without self-medicating?